AI Screenr

 The High-Volume Problem

-If you run an RPO, a staffing agency, or talent acquisition at a fast-growing company, you already know these failure modes:
+If you run an RPO, a staffing agency, or talent acquisition at a fast-growing company, you already know these problems:

 • Scheduling chaos.
-3–5 reschedules per 10 invites.
+3 to 5 reschedules per 10 invitations.
 Candidates across time zones.
-Recruiters playing Tetris with their own calendars before they even start a call.
+Recruiters spending time juggling their own calendars before they even start a call.

-• Recruiter burnout.
-Conducting 8 screening calls a day, five days a week, is not a sustainable role.
-Turnover on screening-heavy recruiter roles regularly exceeds 40% annually.
+• Recruiter fatigue.
+Running 8 screening calls per day, five days per week, is not sustainable.
+Turnover in high-volume recruiter roles regularly goes above 40% per year.

 • Inconsistent scoring.
 Recruiter A rates a candidate "strong".
 Recruiter B rates the same candidate "borderline".
-Both write notes nobody reads again.
+Both write notes that no one reads again.
 Hiring managers stop trusting the pipeline.

-• Top candidates slipping.
-The best candidates have multiple processes running.
-A 5-day gap between application and phone screen — routine at high volume — loses 20–30% of them to faster competitors.
+• Top candidates slip away.
+The best candidates have multiple hiring processes running at the same time.
+A 5-day gap between application and phone screen, which is common at high volume, means 20–30% of them go to faster competitors.

-• Capacity ceilings.
-You cannot scale a screening team linearly with volume.
-You can for a while.
-Then quality cracks and so does morale.
+• Capacity ceiling.
+You cannot grow a screening team in line with volume.
+It works for a while.
+Then quality drops and so does team morale.

 • Manager recap bottleneck.
-20+ recruiter-to-hiring-manager recap calls per week at 200+ candidate volume is a second full-time coordination job that nobody budgeted for.
+More than 20 recruiter-to-hiring-manager recap calls per week at 200+ candidate volume is a second full-time job that was never planned for.

-Replacing phone screens with AI interviews removes the scheduling tax, the burnout driver, and the consistency problem in one step.
-For the dollar-and-hours breakdown, see the replace screening calls page.
+Replacing phone screens with AI interviews removes the scheduling cost, the fatigue problem, and the consistency problem in one step.
+For the cost and time calculation, see replace screening calls.

 How AI Screening Scales in Parallel

 Async voice AI is built for volume.
-The model does not get tired.
-It runs 24/7.
-It interviews 200 candidates in parallel just as easily as it interviews 2 in sequence.
-The constraints that cap a recruiter — time zones, calendar slots, conversation stamina, fluency in multiple languages — do not apply.
+The AI does not get tired.
+It runs any time.
+It interviews 200 candidates at the same time just as easily as it interviews 2 in a row.
+The limits that apply to a recruiter — time zones, calendar slots, conversation fatigue, language skills — do not apply.

-• Asynchronous by default.
-Candidates interview on their schedule, not yours.
-See async interview software for the async mechanics that make parallel capacity actually work.
+• Async by default.
+Candidates interview on their own schedule, not yours.
+See async interview software for how the async approach makes parallel capacity possible.

 • Parallel capacity.
 Hundreds of interviews can run at the same moment.
-There is no queue, no booking limit, no throughput ceiling tied to recruiter count.
+No queue, no booking limit, no capacity ceiling tied to recruiter count.

-• Stateless per interview.
-Each conversation runs independently.
-A launch-driven spike from 100 → 500 candidates in a week is a workflow change, not an infrastructure emergency.
+• Each interview is independent.
+A sudden spike from 100 to 500 candidates in a week is a workflow change, not an infrastructure problem.

 • 57-language coverage.
-Candidates interview in their native language (or the CEFR level required for the role); you don't need polyglot recruiters to handle global pipelines.
+Candidates interview in their own language, or at the CEFR level required for the role.
+You do not need recruiters who speak many languages to handle global pipelines.

-• Structured output, every time.
-Every interview produces the same report shape — 0–100 across 8 default rubric dimensions, evidence-backed bullets with evidence-quality labels, 4-point Strong Yes / Yes / Maybe / No recommendation, transcript + optional video.
-See how AI interview software works for the full flow.
+• Structured output for every interview.
+Every interview produces the same report — 0–100 across 8 default scoring dimensions, evidence-backed points with quality ratings, a 4-point recommendation (Strong Yes / Yes / Maybe / No), transcript, and optional video.
+See how AI interview software works for the full process.

-• Zero scheduling overhead, at any volume.
-The scheduling tax that breaks manual screening at volume disappears entirely.
-No calendar invites, no reschedules, no no-shows in the recruiter-calendar sense.
+• No scheduling overhead at any volume.
+The scheduling cost that breaks manual screening at volume disappears completely.
+No calendar invitations, no reschedules, no candidates failing to show up on a recruiter's calendar.

-This is not a marginal improvement over phone screens at high volume.
+This is not a small improvement over phone screens at high volume.
 It is a different operating model.

 Concrete Volume Math

-Real numbers teams see when they replace phone screens with AI interviews at different volumes:
+Real numbers that teams see when they replace phone screens with AI interviews at different volumes:

 Monthly volumeManual recruiter hoursAI + review hoursHours savedEquivalent headcount